-- (b) A floor space exclusion for inaccessible space under porches has been included in the District Schedule in order to make providing porches easier. - (c) For Seniors Supportive or Independent Living Housing, on sites that would qualify in size and frontage for multiple dwelling development, the maximum FSR to be considered should be as in (a)(i) above, and for other sites, as in (a)(ii) above. - (d) The District Schedule limits the discretionary increase in floor space ratio for non-dwelling uses to a maximum of 0.60.
-This is the same density potential these mainly conditional approval uses (e.g. schools, community centres, libraries) have historically been able to achieve in R1-1.
+- (b) A floor space exclusion for unconditioned space under entries, porches or verandahs has been included in the District Schedule in order to make providing entries, porches and verandahs easier. - (c) For Seniors Supportive or Independent Living Housing, on sites that would qualify in size and frontage for SH/D development, the maximum FSR to be considered should be as in (a)(i) above, and for other sites, as in (a)(ii) above. - (d) The District Schedule limits the discretionary increase in floor space ratio for non-dwelling uses to a maximum of 0.60.
+This is the same density potential these mainly conditional approval uses (e.g. schools, community centres, libraries) have historically been able to achieve in RS zones.
 While there are no further guidelines in this document for these uses because of their diversity in size, scale, age and style, their design should strive for neighbourliness and compatibility with their immediate surroundings.